stormchaserroleplaying/stormchaserRPG/Talents/Druid/Stargazer/index.md

 Your map is a tiny object and can be used as a focus for casting your spells.
 If you lose the map, you can perform a 1-hour ceremony to magically create a replacement.
 This ceremony can be performed during a short or long rest and destroys the previous map.

 While holding the map, you have the following benefits:
-* You know the *guidance* cantrip.
+* You know the Guidance cantrip.
-* You have a separate pool of mana that you can draw upon to cast *guiding bolt*.
+* You have a separate pool of mana that you can draw upon to cast Guiding Bolt.
 This pool is equal to your spellcasting attribute modifier.
-A *guiding bolt* cast in this way can be upcast no higher than your usual maximum spell level.
+A Guiding Bolt cast in this way can be upcast no higher than your usual maximum spell level.
 The pool is replinished when you finish a long rest.

 ## Talents